sdpalley/docs.erisindustries.com/tutorials/contracts-interacting.md

 The second function is a simple function which will prompt the user to change the value (there is no validation here to make sure it is a number, so when playing with this just sure make it is a number).
 Once the user has entered what the value should be then the `setValue` function will be called.

 The final function, the `setValue` function will call the `set` function of `idi.sol`.
 It will sign the transaction using the account data populated in the account.json file and then send it to the chain.
-It will block until the transaciton has been added to a block after which the callback will fire.
+It will block until the transaction has been added to a block after which the callback will fire.
 The callback here is very simple in that it calls the `getValue` function to display what the result is after the `setValue` transaction has happened.

 The beginning of the script, which gets everything sets up includes this line: